Who is Nigeria coach? What you need to know about the Super Eagles manager as World Cup hopes hang in the balance

 Janne Andersson (Sweden)

-The former Sweden head coach has emerged as one of two leading candidates for the role of Nigeria coach.
+The former Sweden head coach emerged as one of two leading candidates for the role of Nigeria coach.

 The 61-year-old presided over a seven-year tenure with the Scandinavian nation, qualifying them for the 2018 World Cup and 2020 European Championship, and on both occasions progressing beyond the Group Stage.